ODAI Policies & Guidelines

 Here’s some additional guidance when it comes to private accommodation information:

-• Do not leave student accommodation information visible on your computer or in any printed format that others can access.
+• Do not leave student accommodation information visible on your computer or in any printed format that others can access, and ensure that you log out of the AIM faculty portal when you are finished working in the system.

 • Refrain from discussing a student’s disability status and necessary accommodations within the hearing range of fellow students, faculty, staff, or others who do not have an “educational need to know.”